 I had recently finished the wiring to power up the each of the blocks and had a test run to operate Port Dock with Commercial Street and the operation was quite successful.
 The connection track from Commercial Street has proved a bonus for operation as shunting moves from Commercial street yard can use it as a headshunt.

-of the straight track was removed and a new re-aligned peice of new track added.
+At the end of Commercial Street, a small 100mm long section of the straight track was removed and a new re-aligned peice of new track added. |

 Platform construction, basic open frame using balsawood, supaglued to the baseboards which won’t lift during ballast gluing.